W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ³However, it was also emphasized that awe is proper in the Presence of your Creator.
 ⁴I have been careful to clarify my role in the Atonement without either over- or understating it.
 ⁵I am also trying to do the same with yours.
-⁶I have stressed that awe is not an appropriate reäction to me because of our inherent equality.
+⁶I have stressed that awe is not an appropriate reaction to me because of our inherent equality.
 ⁷Some of the later steps in this course, however, involve a more direct approach to God Himself.
 ⁸It would be unwise to start on these steps without careful preparation, or awe will be confused with fear, and the experience will be more traumatic than beatific.
 ⁹Healing is of God in the end.